EPC Cost 2026: £60–£120 for UK Homes

 - Property type and complexity.
 Unusual construction methods, extensions, mixed heating systems, or properties with multiple fuel types may take the assessor longer and increase the fee.

 - Location.
 Assessors in areas with higher living costs or lower competition may charge more.
-Rural properties where the assessor has to travel further can also attract a premium.
+Rural properties where the assessor has to travel further can also attract a premium of £10 to £20.

 - Assessor choice.
 Independent assessors who operate through online booking platforms often charge less than those who work exclusively through estate agent referrals.
-However, the quality of the assessment should be the same, as all DEAs use the same approved methodology.
+The assessment quality should be the same, as all DEAs use the same approved RdSAP methodology.

 - Bundled services.
 Some estate agents include the EPC in their marketing package, which can reduce the standalone cost.
 Others add a markup.
 Always check whether the price is competitive before accepting a bundled deal.